Looking Back

 I am sure that many people are not satisfied with people's responses to their loved ones' passings.
 Grief is a difficult time and we grievers want support that can make us feel better.
 People often do not know how to respond to death.
 They do not mean harm.

 I participated in a grief support group on the advice of my Doctor.
 He was emphatic that I do this.
 I don't want to discourage anyone from joining one, as it may be helpful, but it didn't help me for the most part.
 There was at least one time where I felt worse.
 I did feel better when one of the members expressed anger towards cancer.
 At that moment I felt validated.
 She felt the way I did.
 We were in unity.
 I was not alone in my anger.
-To offer some encouragement about joining a grief support group, my overall feeling is that other participants gained from the experience.
+To offer some encouragement about joining a grief support group, my overall feeling is that other participants gained from the experience and in some ways I did, too.

-He was always honest and very popular.
+He was always honest and popular.
 He was a good friend and generous.
 He was very intelligent and excellent at math (he was an Engineer).
-I wish I was more like him.
-My Dad worked hard, taught us well, thought that having kids was the fun of life, travelled the world and towards the end of his life he told my Mom he had no regrets.
+My Dad worked hard, taught us well, thought having kids was the fun of life, travelled the world, and towards the end told my Mom he had no regrets.

 0 Comments: